Home › Know More

 The port is well-equipped and has excellent road and rail connections between other parts of Ireland, enabling speedy cargo distribution.

-Main exports include livestock, dairy, petroleum products, ammonium, woodchips and urea.
-Imports consist of grains, feedstuff, molasses, timber, fertilisers, magnesite, coal, ore, gas, acids, bananas, cement, steel, vehicles and salt.
+Main exports include livestock, dairy, petroleum products, ammonium, woodchips, and urea.
+Imports consist of grains, feedstuffs, molasses, timber, fertilisers, magnesite, coal, ore, gas, acids, bananas, cement, steel, vehicles, and salt.

 Approximately 2260 ships, 8,800,000 tonnes of cargo, 147,500 TEUs, and 52 cruise ships carrying over 100,000 passengers are handled annually.

-With a length of 6 kilometres, a 1200 m width and a 30 m water depth, the port of Mahon, Minorca, is one of the world’s longest and biggest natural harbours.
-It is considered the largest natural harbour in the Mediterranean.
+The port of Mahon, Minorca, is one of the world’s longest and biggest natural harbours.
+With a length of 6 kilometres, a width of 1200 m, and a water depth of 30 m, it is also considered the largest natural harbour in the Mediterranean, covering 117.20 km2.

 The city has English architecture, summer houses, defence structures, and many spots perfect for excursions and knowing Minorca’s history.
 Yachts and cruise ships also dock at the port.